brybrophy/enumitron/README.md

 ## Additional Properties

-You can include more that just `id` and `name` into an enumeration object.
+You can include more than just `id` and `name` into an enumeration object.
 Whatever properties you include will be preserved and returned when `enum.asObject` or `enum.asDictionary` is called.

 ```javascript
 import Enumitron from "enumitron";